After the Woolsey fire displaced my husband and I from our home, we experienced a year full of “What if…?” questions.

-We finally did move home, but only a month later, before the house was even finished, the “shelter in place” order took effect.
+We finally moved home, and a month later, the “shelter in place” order took effect!

-Just when we thought our lives would be getting back to normal, we had a whole new list of “What if…” questions upon us.
+Just when we thought our lives would get back to normal, we had a whole new list of “What if…?” questions upon us.

 So what do you do when your mind starts racing from the anxiety caused by those “What if…” questions?